ericbigpanda/docs.bigpanda.io/_integrations/alertsapi.md

 #### Grouping alerts into Incidents (a.k.a Consolidation)

 Noise supression does not stop at the event level.
-BigPanda can take different alerts and group them togetherinto high-level incidents.
+BigPanda can take different alerts and group them together into high-level incidents.
 We call this process **Consolidation**.
-The most basic consolidation rule is
+The most basic consolidation rule is using the **primary** property.
+For example, two alerts on the same `host` with different `check`s will be consolidated to a single incident.

+Grouping alerts by `host` (or `application` or `service`) is pretty awesome, but sometimes it's not enough.
+What happens if you have the same problem on different hosts of the same logical cluster (for example, high CPU on several servers of your MySQL cluster)?
+You'd probably want to have only one incident for the whole cluster.
+The `cluster` property can be used for this purpose execatly: different alerts with the same `cluster` will be consolidated into a single incident in BigPanda.

 #### How my alerts are going to look inside the BigPanda OpsBox?